garthenweb/react-stickup/README.md

 ### StickyScrollUp

 Only Sticky to the top of the page in case it the page is scrolled up.
-When scrolled down, the content will just scroll out. ´Sticky´ next to the `StickyScrollUp` will stick to the bottom of it.
+When scrolled down, the content will just scroll out. `Sticky` next to the `StickyScrollUp` will stick to the bottom of it.

-*Important*: To work the `StickyScrollUp` component requires to have ´StickyScrollUpProvider´ somewhere as a parent.
-Also the `Sticky` component must have the `StickyScrollUpProvider` as parent in case it should be able to interact with the ´StickyScrollUp´ component.
+**Important**: To work the `StickyScrollUp` component requires to have `StickyScrollUpProvider` somewhere as a parent.
+Also the `Sticky` component must have the `StickyScrollUpProvider` as parent in case it should be able to interact with the `StickyScrollUp` component.

 ``` javascript
 import * as React from 'react';